carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

     be assumed to be freely available.
 -   It can be _unpredictable_.
-If you can easily predict where to look for a piece of contextual information then it is much less expensive than having to search all of your imports.
+If you can easily predict where to look for a piece of contextual information then it is much less expensive than having to search all of your code, or worse imports.
 -   It can be _subtle_.
 The concern here is how easy it is to make a mistake finding the correct context, or cases where the contextual clues are easy to miss or mistake.